 Career progression and training

 You will start your Naval Training at the Devonport Naval Base with basic and specialist training.
-Your specialist steward training will be undertaken at the Defence Catering School where you will learn and develop skills in modern and relevant food service skills.
+Your specialist steward training will be undertaken at the Defence Catering School (NZ) where you will learn and develop skills in modern and relevant food and Beverage service skills.

 Following this initial training phase, you will complete on job training (OJT) and consolidate in the Wardroom (Officers’ Mess) in the Devonport Naval Base.
-As you gain more experience, you will post to sea for up to 18 months to become part of a small team onboard a ship that providing stewarding support to the Ship’s officers.
+As you gain more experience, you will post to sea for up to 18 months to become part of a small team on-board a ship that providing stewarding support to the Ship’s Officers and ships formal events.

 Stewards receive comprehensive Navy training throughout their careers at a basic, supervisory and managerial level and receive qualifications in the following areas: